PapiLer/Reforestation/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!